matiassingers/kuala-lumpur/README.md

 Traditional Malay dish of chicken, fragrant rice and awesomeness.

 Places to find: Village Park (worth the drive and wait for a table) or Nasi Lemak Medan Selera 223 (showdown between red and blue).

+### Durian
+This is a most try when in Kuala Lumpur, smell bad but tastes heavenly - [durian](http://en.wikipedia.org/wiki/Durian).

+Places to find: Wai's Durian Stall in SS2

 ## Sightseeing
 - Petronas Towers